-There are lots of project management tools that make it easy for managers to overbook their teams, in addition to taking on project work that they don’t realistically have the resources to handle.
-Not only will teams burn out, but they probably won’t make their finish dates, either.
-As long as everyone on your team has entered their correct availability in LiquidPlanner, you won’t ever have to worry about overextending anyone (finish date included)!
+Most project management tools make it easy for managers to overbook their teams, taking on project work that they don’t realistically have the resources to handle.
+It’s not intentional–most simply don’t have a clear source of information to visually show bandwidth for the whole team across the entire project portfolio.
+Not only will team members burn out with unrealistic expectations, they probably won’t make their target finish dates either.
+As long as everyone on your team has entered their correct availability in LiquidPlanner, you won’t ever have to worry about overextending anyone.

 How Resource Leveling Works in LiquidPlanner